 Coin Metrics is pleased to announce the version 2.2 release of our CM Market Data Feed.
 This release significantly expands the crypto futures data that we offer.

 The CM Market Data Feed provides access to historical and real-time data from the world’s leading spot and derivatives crypto exchanges.

 In the release notes below, we provide a summary of the current state of our futures-related coverage universe and our futures-related datasets, including trades, candles, contract specifications, open interest, liquidations, and funding rates.
-More detailed and up-to-date information can be found at the Coin Metrics Knowledge Base.
+More detailed and up-to-date information can be found at the Coin Metrics Data Encyclopedia.